Exterritorial

 Exterritorial is a 2025 German action thriller film directed and written by Christian Zübert and starring Jeanne Goursaud, Dougray Scott, and Lera Abova.
 The film was released on Netflix on April 30, 2025.
 It is about a former special forces soldier with PTSD who is determined to find her young son after he mysteriously disappears inside the US Consulate in Germany.

-The film received mostly positive reviews, and reached number one on the Netflix charts in 79 countries on May 2, 2025.
-It is the most successful German film on Netflix ever.
+The film received mixed reviews, and reached number one on the Netflix charts in 79 countries on May 2, 2025.

 Plot

 Sara Wulf is a former Special Forces soldier who served in Afghanistan until 2017.
 She was the only survivor of an ambush in which eight soldiers were killed.

 Sara and her young son Joshua (Josh) visit the U.S. Consulate in Frankfurt to apply for a work visa.
 During their lengthy stay, she leaves Josh in a playroom; when she returns, he is gone.

 Sara asks Regional Security Officer Eric Kynch and Sergeant Donovan for help.
 According to Donovan, Sara entered the consulate alone and no child was checked in, and the surveillance footage also shows only Sara without her son.

 Sara contacts the German police, but German authorities have no authority in American extraterritorial territory.
 Her mother, Anja, does not believe her either; she suspects that Sara has not taken her post-traumatic stress disorder (PTSD) pills.
 Sara is deemed to be having a psychiatric episode, and she is asked to leave the consulate.

 Instead, Sara goes into hiding in the building and searches for Josh.
 There she meets Irina, who has been held captive at the consulate for almost two months.
 Irina offers to help her find Josh, in return for helping her to leave the consulate.
 Sara finds a bag of illegal drugs in an employee's locker at the consulate, so she suspects Josh may have been kidnapped because he witnessed the transaction.

 After consulate security finds Sara, Kynch injects her with a sedative and she falls unconscious.
 When she wakes up, Consul General Deborah Allen is at her bedside.
 She was contacted by Sara's mother, who is concerned about Sara's PTSD and her delusions following her deployment to Afghanistan, during which Joshua's father was also killed.

 Later, Sara is freed by Irina, whose real name is Kira Volkova.
 Her father was a Belarusian dissident and was killed by the Russian government.
 Kira fled to the US embassy in Minsk; the CIA had brought her to Frankfurt.
 Kira wants to go to Boston to see her mother, and from there, by sharing incriminating data about Russian crimes on a USB stick, she hopes to free other dissidents.